Single vs. Twin Bed Size: What’s the Difference?

 Can I use two twin mattresses to make a split king?

 No. Standard twin mattresses are 38 by 75 inches long, while a traditional king mattress is 76 by 80 inches long.
 That means two twin mattresses will be wide enough to make a split king, but they won’t be long enough.
-A split king requires two twin XL mattresses and two twin XL bed bases for adequate width and length.
+A split king size mattress requires two twin XL mattresses and two twin XL bed bases for adequate width and length.

 There are lots of reasons why you might want to make a split king.
 Partners who want to sleep in the same bed but need different firmness levels could both get the mattress firmness they want.
 Those with different adjustable base settings may also consider two twin XL bases and mattresses.
 Split king beds are also much easier to move than standard kings.